FlowWest/CDECRetrieve/README.md

 ```

 *Note* This package currently lives in a private repository an auth token is required
 to download and install.
-Email erodriguez@flowwest.com for key.
+Email erodriguez@flowwest.com for more information.

 # Usage